Crop Seasons in India: Rabi, Kharif and Zaid

 Cropping Patterns

-Farmers refer to the methods they use to grow, arrange, and rotate crops on a plot of land over time as cropping patterns, in cropping seasons in India.
+Farmers refer to the methods they use to grow, arrange, and rotate crops on a plot of land over time as cropping patterns, in crop seasons in India.
 The primary factors influencing these patterns are:

 • The farmer’s expertise in technology.